-You are cordially invited to attend the annual meeting of shareholders of Owl Rock Capital Corporation (the "Company") to be held on June 8, 2020 at 8:30 a.m., Eastern Time, at the offices of the Company, 399 Park Avenue, 38th Floor, New York, New York 10022 (the "Annual Meeting").
+You are cordially invited to attend the annual meeting of shareholders of Owl Rock Capital Corporation (the "Company," "we" or "us") to be held on August 26, 2021 at 9:00 a.m., Eastern Time (the "Annual Meeting").
+The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.